firebase/firebase-android-sdk/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: ⚠️ Report a Bug
+name: "⚠️ Report a Bug"
 about: Think you found a bug in the SDK?
 Report it here.
+title: ''
+labels: ''
+assignees: ''

 ---

 <!-- DO NOT DELETE